johnzhang320/spring-boot-kafka-event-driven/README.md

        xxxx QuorumPeerMain
        xxxx Kafka

-### all topics will be automatically created by java code
+### All topics will be automatically created by java code
    we can use shell script in directory kafka_start_stop to show topic, producer and consumer status content

 ## Produce and consume Json Object